OntarioTech-CS-program/lab05-solution/client/readme.md

 >It's recommeded to do this after modifying your lab 3 code.

-The type of data you'll use for this lab is your JSON data (`students.json`), you'll need to modify your functions accordingly.
+The type of data you'll use for this lab is your JSON data (`students.json`), you'll need to modify your javascript accordingly.

 On page load, this website should: